ARMmbed/mbed-os-5-docs/docs/index.md

 The easiest way to work with mbed OS is using one of our tools.
 We've set up an example that you can try with each tool.

 Our online IDEs let you write and build applications for multiple devices.
-You can choose between our in-house [mbed IDE]() and [mbed Studio](), which is based on the Cloud9 IDE.
+You can choose between our in-house [mbed Online Compiler]() and [mbed Studio](), which is based on the Cloud9 IDE.

 You can also use [mbed CLI](), our command line tool.
 This requires having a toolchain installed on your machine.